Products

 TETRA Air Interface

-Course Code: MB2601 Course Summary This course provides a detailed description of the key aspects of the radio link between a TETRA mobile and a TETRA base station.
-V+D and Release 2 are covered in detail.
-The course includes higher-layer signalling, protocol interactions and media processing aspects as well as lower-layer functions such as modulation, radio performance and channel coding.
+The TETRA Air Interface course offered by Wray Castle provides a comprehensive overview of the radio link between a TETRA mobile and base station.
+Covering V+D and Release 2 in detail, participants will gain a deep understanding of higher-layer signalling, protocol interactions, media processing, modulation, radio performance, and channel coding.
+This course is ideal for individuals working in PMR or PAMR who require a detailed knowledge of the TETRA air interface.
+Participants in this course will benefit from learning about TETRA identities, bearer services, teleservices, and supplementary services, as well as the TETRA air interface protocol stack, frequency allocation, channels, modulation schemes, MAC layer, LLC layer, SS and SDS protocols, MM protocol, authentication, ciphering, and Direct Mode Operation (DMO).
+By the end participants will have a strong foundation in TETRA air interface principles and protocols.
+For those looking to expand their knowledge of TETRA technology and enhance their skills in the field, the TETRA Air Interface course is a valuable opportunity.
+With a focus on practical applications and real-world scenarios, this course is designed to equip participants with the knowledge and expertise needed to excel in the PMR and PAMR industries.
 Who would benefit Those working or involved in PMR or PAMR requiring a detailed understanding of the TETRA air interface.
 Prerequisites Familiarity with the architecture and general operation of a TETRA network, or previous attendance on the TETRA System Overview course (TR1302).
 Topic Areas Include TETRA identities TETRA bearer services, teleservices and supplementary services TETRA air interface protocol stack TETRA frequency allocation TETRA channels TETRA modulation schemes - inc. π/4DQPSK and QAM Medium Access Control (MAC) layer Logical Link Control (LLC) layer Supplementary Service (SS) and Short Data Service (SDS) protocols TETRA Mobility Management (MM) protocol Authentication and ciphering TETRA Direct Mode Operation (DMO)

 POA: Private Course